Make a Plan

 - Store your supplies in an easy-to-get-to waterproof and pest-proof container.

-- Update supplies yearly, replace water every six months, and update emergency contact and medical forms as needed.
+- Update supplies yearly, replace the water every six months, and update emergency contact and medical forms as needed.

 - If you can’t contact your doctor or pharmacy in a disaster, ask for help from emergency responders or staff at emergency shelters or service centers.
 You can get help in getting medication from a Red Cross shelter